-A notable feature of New York dining in the mid-1900s was gourmet clubs.
+A notable feature of New York dining in the 1930s was nascent gourmet clubs.
 The Wine And Food Society, Inc. was a well-organized and influential such body.
 Its members included business figures, celebrities from the arts, and food writers.

 A dinner club of gourmets and cosmopolites.
 Six or seven dinners per season at different selected dining places.
 Membership open to all who have palates aesthetically sensitive to good food and drink, and who have imagination enough to cherish the gourmet tradition.

-The driving force was J. George Frederick, who ran a business statistics and research consultancy.
-His wife Christine assisted and is also remembered as a home economist and theorist of the consumer society.
+The driving force was J. George Frederick, who owned a business statistics and research consultancy.
+His wife Christine assisted him and is remembered as a home economist and theorist of the consumer society.

-Frederick spent time in New Orleans absorbing variations on Oysters Rockefeller, and designed on his own take for the 1939 gathering.
-The oyster type was noted, Robbin’s Island Box oysters.
-Robbin’s Island, in Peconic Bay, Long Island, is still known for oysters.
+Frederick had spent time in New Orleans absorbing variations on Oysters Rockefeller, designing on his own take for the 1939 gathering.
+The oyster type used was noted, Robbin’s Island Box oysters.
+Robbin’s Island, in Peconic Bay, Long Island, New York, is still known for oysters.

 Note re image above: sourced from the aviation archive of the Port Authority of New York and New Jersey see here.
 Used for educational and historical purposes.

 *Foreign wines figured at some Gourmet Society events but for American menus, domestic wines were usually served, or a non-alcohol of some kind.